Collage-CMS/mu/README.md

 <div><ol/>foo</div>
 ```

-Here the `OL()` object is in the content position so no information is
-passed to it to render a list.
-This may be useful but in this case not
+Here the `OL()` object is in the content position so no information is passed to it to render a list.
+This may not be what you wanted to achieve.
-what we want.

-To produce a list the object must be in the tag position of an element
+To produce a list the object must be in the tag position of an element node.
-node.

 ```python
 ["div", [OL(), {"class": ("foo", "bar")}, "item 1", "item 2", "item 3"]]